Moissanite

 Filter

-Over the past few years, moissanite has become very popular as an alternative to diamond; moissanite looks like diamond, but costs much less.
-Composed of silica and carbon (C), man reproduces moissanite in the laboratory.
+In recent years, moissanite has become very popular as an alternative to diamond; moissanite resembles diamond, but costs much less.
+Composed of silica and carbon (C), man has reproduced moissanite in the laboratory.
 Why reproduce?
-This stone was originally discovered in 1893 in the Canyon Diablo meteorite, which fell about 50,000 years ago in Arizona, United States, and caused the Meteor Crater .
+The stone was first discovered in 1893 in the Canyon Diablo meteorite, which fell some 50,000 years ago in Arizona, USA, and is the origin of the Meteor Crater.

-Moissanite averages more sparkle than diamond thanks to its refractive index of 2.65 to 2.69, compared to 2.417 to 2.419 for the diamond.
-This means that moissanite reflects more light than diamonds, provided you compare two similar stones for color, cut and size.
+On average, moissanite has more brilliance than diamond, thanks to its refractive index of 2.65 to 2.69, compared with 2.417 to 2.419 for diamond.
+This means that moissanite reflects more light than diamond, provided you compare two stones that are similar in color, cut and size.

-This brilliant stone has a hardness of 9.25 on the Mohs scale .
-It is second only to diamond in terms of hardness, which means you can be sure your jewelry will last.
+This brilliant stone has a hardness of 9.25 on the Mohs scale.
+It's second only to diamond in terms of hardness, which means you can be sure that your jewel will last.